alanhkarp/SitePassword/README.md

 [Overview](#overview)
 ---------------------

 It's too hard for you to remember a strong password for every site you use.
 Password managers take care of this problem for you.
 Most of them store your passwords in encrypted form, either on your machine or in the cloud.
-You will have to enter your password manager's password to log into a site, something you may not want to do on a machine you don't trust with all your passwords.

 SitePassword is different.
 It calculates your password for the site from a single master password and your nickname and username (userid) for the site.
 That means you can get your password if you remember those three things.
 Just come to [SitePassword](https://sitepassword.alanhkarp.com) and fill in the form.
 There is also an extension for the Chrome browser that you can install.